Afterschool, Weekend + Summer Sessions

-- 5th graders joined us to create interactive fireflies from recycled materials and small electronic components.
+- Three different groups of students (5th graders, 7th graders and 10th & 11th graders) joined us to create interactive fireflies from recycled materials and small electronic components.
 The little creatures light up when you wave at them - a great way to learn more about light, energy and circuits.

-- 8th graders developed a collection of sewn stuffed animals with embedded circuits, which they made for younger students.
+- Two groups of 8th graders developed collections of sewn stuffed animals with embedded circuits, which they made for younger students.
 LED “eyes” soldered to tiny sensors light up when noses or beak are touched.

-If you would like to support the growth of our afterschool programs, please contact [email protected]
+If you would like more information or wish to support the growth of our afterschool programs, please contact [email protected]